Eastern Ganga dynasty: Hindol branch

 The Hindol princely state was established in 1554 by two brothers, Chandradeva Jenamani and Udhavadeva Jenamani belonging to the family of the Badakhemundi Raja of Ganjam.
 The kingdom acceded to India and merged into the state of Odisha following independence in 1947.

 Bamanda branch

 The Bamra kingdom was established by Saraju Gangadeb who was the son of the local Eastern Ganga administrator of Patna region Hattahamir Deb, who was the son of Eastern Ganga ruler Bhanudeva II.
 Hattahamir Deb was overthrown in 1360 CE by Ramai Deva of the Chauhan dynasty who led the foundation of Patna state, while the tribal chieftains installed Saraju Gangadeb as the ruler of Bamanda region.
 This laid the foundation of the Bamanda branch of the Eastern Ganga dynasty.
 The kingdom acceded to India and merged into the state of Odisha following independence in 1947.

 Chikiti branch

 This branch were the descendants of the ancient branch of Svetaka mandala of the Early Gangas which became the Chikiti zamindari.
 Historians conclude that the rulers of Chikiti were from the line of Ganga ruler Hastivarman.

+Jaffna Branch

+The Jaffna Kingdom also known as the Kingdom of Aryachakravarti, was believed to have been established by Kalinga Magha from Kalinga who was believed to be a prince from the Chodaganga dynasty from Chandravanshi lineage.